Robust Pareto Set Identification with Contaminated Bandit Feedback: Appendix

 Hence, $m_{p^{*}} - D - 2U_{\tau_{p^{*}}} + \alpha \preceq m_j + D + 2U_{\tau_{j}}~.$ Since $\alpha \geq 2U_{\tau_{p^{*}}} + 2U_{\tau_{j}}$, this implies that $m_{p^{*}} - D \preceq m_j + D$. \end{proof}

 Next, we state the termination condition for R-PSI in the remark below.
-We obtain this condition based on the observation that if the algorithm enters the ``else" statement inside the identification step at some round $t$, then it terminates after performing the operation inside this ``else". \begin{rem} R-PSI terminates at the latest when $\forall i \in S, U_i \leq \alpha/4$. \end{rem}
+We obtain this condition based on the observation that if the algorithm enters the ``else" statement inside the identification step at some round $t$, then it terminates after performing the operation inside this ``else".